Diocese of Rapid City

-The Diocese of Rapid City (Dioecesis Rapidopolitana) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in western South Dakota in the United States.
-It is a suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis.

-The mother church of the Diocese of Rapid City is the Cathedral of Our Lady of Perpetual Help in Rapid City.
-Pope Francis appointed Scott E. Bullock to be Bishop of Rapid City on June 25, 2024.
+The Diocese of Rapid City (Dioecesis Rapidopolitana) is a diocese of the Catholic Church in western South Dakota in the United States.
+It is a suffragan diocese of the Archdiocese of Saint Paul and Minneapolis.
+The mother church is the Cathedral of Our Lady of Perpetual Help in Rapid City.
+The bishop is Scott E. Bullock.

 Territory

 The Diocese of Rapid City includes all the South Dakota counties west of the Missouri River.

 History

 Western South Dakota went through several Catholic jurisdictions before the Vatican erected the Diocese of Rapid City: